StephanieFarid/DataScience/README.md

-# DataScienceNotes
+# DataScience
-Notes for TTS Data Science class.
+All work for TTS Data Science class.